-Army's 229nd Infantry Regiment and 13th Regiment, commanded by Colonel Genjiro Hirata.
+Army 229nd Infantry Regiment and 13th Regiment commanded by Colonel Genjiro Hirata.
+When the Japanese presence at Munda was detected, American aircraft began bombing the area and airfield.

 Capturing Munda was the principal objective